adaoranjoku/cs3451-final/README.md

 The starter codebase is organized as `ext`, `src`, `assignments` and `tutorials`.
 We put all external codes (e.g., the Eigen library) in `ext`.
 We put the common headers that can be shared among different subprojects in `src` (e.g., the classes of mesh, grid, file IO, etc.).
 The folder `assignments` maintains all assignments.
 An assignment is dependent on `src` and `ext`, but is independent from other assignments.

-Usually, you are asked to write code in one or multiple files in an assignment folder (e.g., in `assignments/a1/LoopSubdivision.h`).
+Usually, you are asked to write code in one or multiple files in an assignment folder.
 You don’t need to change files in ext or src.

 ### Build and Compile